-Each investment in an unconsolidated venture discussed in Note 2 - Investments in Unconsolidated Ventures is evaluated periodically for recoverability and valuation declines that are other-than-temporary.
+The Company evaluates each investment in an unconsolidated venture discussed in Note 2 - Investments in Unconsolidated Ventures periodically for recoverability and valuation declines that are other-than-temporary.
 If the decrease in value of an investment is deemed to be other-than-temporary, the investment is reduced to its estimated fair value.
-No impairment charges were recorded during the three and six months ended June 30, 2023, and 2022.